mwinters-stuff/vscode-devcontainer-raspberrypi-pico/README.md

 Open the folder, and allow the container to build.

 ## To know
+* Configured to use cmsis-dap for picoprobe
 * SDK is installed in /pico-sdk
 * All USB devices are exported to container - so the picoprobe can be found and used.
 * USB Device /dev/ttyACM0 is exported to container for monitoring

-## To try cmsis-dap for picoprobe
+## Change to picoprobe
-Change the repository for OpenOCD in the Dockerfile, comment out the line that clones from raspberry pi and comment in the line that clones from openocd
+Change the repository for OpenOCD in the Dockerfile, comment out the line that clones from openocd and comment in the line that clones raspberry pi.
+Then change the launch.json to comment in the correct launch command.

 ## This container includes
 * pico-sdk